theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/files-and-folders.md

 │   └───.meta.yml #contains front matter items that are added to all files in this folder ├───knowledge-base #contains articles (this folder is named "samples" in ERPConnect) │   ├───index.md #contains a list of all articles
-│   ├───... #migrated content from the old Knowledge Base │   └───.meta.yml #contains front matter items that are added to all files in this folder ├───.pages #contains the top navigation of the HelpCenter ├───changelog.md #contains the new version history
+│   ├───... #migrated content from the old KB
+│   └───.meta.yml #contains front matter items that are added to all files in this folder ├───.pages #contains the top navigation of the HelpCenter ├───changelog.md #contains the new version history